servergrove/email-test/README.md

 - $to The email address where to send the message

 By default, the script will send the email through the local SMTP server.
 You can also change the transport to use sendmail or mail.
-For this edit the $transport variable
+For this edit the $transport variable.

 If you want to test the ServerGrove SMTP server, change the $smtpHost to 'mail.servergorve.com' and change the $smtpPassword.
 If your From address is different that then smtp user, change $smtpUser.